 You made a bloc-rather, you were in one faction-with Radek, who characterized the famous Canton bourgeois government as a "peasants and workers government."
 The Zinovievists were for the "democratic dictatorship of the proletariat and peasantry" in China; you were for the proletarian revolution supported by the peasantry.
 The United Opposition, by the way, adopted the essential Zinovievist formula.
-The Stalinists sought to exploit these differences to the full.
-Yet the Bloc there too, except for mistakes that cannot be characterized as fundamental in my opinion, was principled; all its members agreed (more or less) on the basic and immediate political tasks in China.
-Suppose one were to say: on the fundamental principled question of the class nature of the Chinese revolution, Zinoviev had the Stalinist (i.e., petty bourgeois) position (democratic dictatorship), while Trotsky said "it does not matter."
+The Stalinists sought to exploit these that cannot be characterized as fundamental in my opinion, was principled; all its members agreed (more or less) on the basic and immediate political tasks in China.
+Suppose one were to say: on the fundamental principled question of the class nature of the Chinese revolution, Zinoviev had the Stalinist (i.e., petty-bourgeois) position (democratic dictatorship), while Trotsky said "it does not matter."
 Wherein would such a reproach differ from the one you direct at us today?